rinz-tk/expense-tracker/README.md

 A full-stack expense tracking application that allows users to record expenses, split costs between multiple users, and settle balances over time.
 This project includes two backend implementations, one in Go and one in Rust, both exposing identical functionality.
 The frontend is built using React.

-## Motivation

-This project was created as a practical learning experience to:

-- Explore backend development in both Rust and Golang
-- Understand architectural differences between the two languages
-- Build a real and useful system rather than a toy example
-- Practice frontend–backend integration using React

 ## Tech Stack

 ### Frontend